Meh-Mehul/PersonalPillow/README.md

 # PersonalPillow
 An image manipulation library in C++.
 Contains most of the popular filters for image manipulation.
+It uses the ```stb image``` libraries for loading and writing images.

 Sample images and their ouputs to various functions have been placed in ```imgs``` directory.